lindsey-fullstackdev/lindsey-fullstackdev/README.md

 ### 💻 Engineering Philosophy
 I believe great engineering is about empathy, precision, and perseverance.
 Whether I’m debugging an API, designing an interface, or re-thinking an architecture, I focus on solving root causes, writing maintainable code, and leaving things better than I found them.
 I put my best foot forward in everything I do — my values and my work ethic are what set me apart in the field.
 I don't always get it right, but I won't stop until I do.
-And if there is no known way, I’ll create one.
+And if there is no known way, then I’ll engineer one.

 ---

 ### 🧩 What I Do
-- Debug and reproduce complex issues across web and mobile systems
+- Develop and Debug and reproduce complex issues across web and mobile systems
-- Design, document, and deploy full-stack applications that scale
+- Design, document, and deploy full-stack applications for mobile and web applixcations that scale
 - Support users and teams in adopting tools and workflows that work for them
 - Build automation scripts, dashboards, and developer utilities to simplify repetitive tasks